 Guidance on what you are likely to be asked to be able to achieve is available on the Decent and Safe Homes website.
 It must be noted that this is guidance and the type of detection and separation that is required must reflect the risk from the layout of the property, the length of tenancies and the behaviour of the occupiers that are reside at the property.

 If you rent out a property for multiple occupation you may require a licence from the local authority.
-The current fees for a five year period are:
+The current fees are for a five year period.

 Am I eligible?

-Any house that is 3 or more stories high, and is occupied by 5 or more persons who do not form part of the same household (i.e. a family) will require a licence.
+Any house that is occupied by 5 or more persons who do not form part of the same household (i.e. a family) will require a licence.

 The applicant will be the owner of the house or the managing agent and the details of all owners, managing agents and person with interest in the property will be required in the application form together with full details of the house including plans and certificates.